A 401(k) plan audit is an official review of your company's qualified plan by a third-party accounting firm

-Upon completion of a 401(k) audit, the employer and those who are involved in managing the plan will receive certain communications.
-They can use these communications to remedy areas of noncompliance and improve processes to meet IRS and DOL requirements for 401(k) plans.
+Upon completion of a 401(k) plan audit, the employer and those involved in managing the plan may receive certain communications from the auditor—including an audit communication letter and a management recommendation letter.
+The employer can use these communications to both address areas of noncompliance and improve processes before future audits.

 What are the 401(k) audit requirements?

 A 401(k) plan is required to undergo an audit if it’s a “large” plan for Form 5500 purposes.
 Starting with the 2023 plan year, this means plans with more than 100 eligible participants with a balance as of the first day of the plan year (including terminated participants with a balance remaining in the plan) must undergo an annual audit.
 These plans must also file certain financial statements with their annual Form 5500 filing.

 DOL regulations include a special “80-to-120 participant rule,” which states that if the number of participants at the beginning of the year is between 80 and 120, and a Form 5500 was filed for the prior plan year, the plan may file a 5500 in the same category (small or large plan) as the year before.
 A plan that files a small filer 5500 for the plan year is not subject to the required large plan audit until it exceeds the 120 participant threshold at the beginning of a plan year.

 Under ERISA Section 103(a)(3), there are two types of 401(k) plan audits: full scope and limited scope.